pydata/patsy/doc/R-comparison.rst

   In R, these two formulas are equivalent.

-- More accurate algorithm for deciding whether to use a full- or reduced-rank coding scheme for categorical factors.
+- Charlton has a more accurate algorithm for deciding whether to use a full- or reduced-rank coding scheme for categorical factors.
 There are two situations in which R's coding algorithm for categorical variables can become confused and produce over- or under-specified model matrices.
 Charlton, so far as we are aware, produces correctly specified matrices in all cases.
 It's unlikely that you'll run into these in actual usage, but they're worth mentioning.
 To illustrate, let's define ``a`` and ``b`` as categorical predictors, each with 2